for everything you need to know about strata...

 Full Management

-Using an SM is sort of similar to the way a lot of people have an accountant (the professional) do their yearly tax returns and their quarterly BAS (if in business) - the accountant does it all for them saving them the effort, hassle, pain (and time) of having to do-it-themselves - and that's the expertise they pay for.
+Using a Strata Manager is sort of similar to the way a lot of people have an accountant (the professional) do their yearly tax returns and their quarterly BAS (if in business) - the accountant does it all for them saving them the effort, hassle, pain (and time) of having to do-it-themselves - and that's the expertise they pay for.

 Also, the accountant is always 'up-to-date' with all the latest tax laws - after all, that's his job - while it's relatively easy for you to miss something important if you aren't fully aware of all the latest changes in legislation.
 With strata, the SM is the professional who can keep you up with the latest legislative changes as well as save you lots of effort, hassle, pain and time.

-Make an enquiry regarding Full Management Service by filling in the form at the bottom of this page and speak to someone qualified to discuss your scheme's requirements.
+Make an enquiry regarding Full Management Service by ticking the FULL MANAGEMENT box in the form at the bottom of this page to speak to someone qualified to discuss your scheme's requirements.

 Record Keeping Service

-Record Keeping is where the SM handles all the onerous paperwork and procedures for the records and accounting side of things as well as all the compliance and legislative issues required by the NSW Strata Schemes Management Act 1996 leaving the co-ordination, control and payment of all day-to-day (and preventative) maintenance and repairs to the Owners Corporation's EC.
+Record Keeping is where the SM handles all the onerous paperwork and procedures for the records and accounting side of things as well as all legislative issues required under the Strata Schemes Management Act 2015 leaving the co-ordination, control and payment of all day-to-day (and preventative) maintenance and repairs, to the Owners Corporation's Strata Committee.

-This reduced service is ideal for schemes up to about 30 lots and allows the EC to be in total control of this vital part of scheme management knowing the other important (and always difficult and complex) tasks of running a scheme are being looked after by the SM.
+This reduced service is ideal for smaller schemes and allows the SC to be in total control of this vital part of scheme management knowing the other important (and always difficult and complex) tasks of running a scheme are being looked after by the SM.

-Make an enquiry regarding the Record Keeping Service by filling in the form at the bottom of this page and speak to someone qualified to discuss your scheme's requirements.
+Make an enquiry regarding the Record Keeping Service by making sure you tick the Record Keeping Service box in the form at the bottom of this page, to speak to someone qualified to discuss your scheme's requirements.

 Top